bzh2610/blockchain-client-desktop/README.md

 # run unit & end-to-end tests
 npm test

 # lint all JS/Vue component files in `src/`
 npm run lint

 ```

+### If some images appear to be missing :

+To have the lisk images integration, pease clone this repo : https://github.com/tobiaslins/lisk-avatar and run it on port 8080

 ---